PauHPMCBR/LolDamageCalculator/README.md

 - Mana cost is not taken into account.
 - All healing and movement speed is ignored (irrelevant for damage calculations.
 Well, except for Hecarim...)
 - Lucian needs to have the variable "useAutosBetweenAbilities" (located in SimulationManager and BuildTester) set to true for max DPS, because of the passive.
 More champion exclusive exceptions may appear in the future and may need more variables like this one.
-- some item passives (like hextech alternator) may not stack (having 2 hextech alternator will not apply the passive 2 times)
 - Sudden impact doesn't check if an ability is a dash (will assume it always is).
 - Abilities don't have a CC boolean.
 This means things that have a special effect when an ability applies CC will always/never be taken into account (Evenshroud always applies the 10% more damage, Spear of Shojin will increase ability haste equally...)
+- Crit chance is programmed as a 5 auto cycle.
+For example, with 40%, it is {CCNNN} (C for crit, N for no crit).
+Therefore, a single crit cloak / zeal doesn't do anything right now (only works in steps of 20%).

 ## Things planned to do
 In parallel to adding new champions, these are the things planned to implement, in order of priority:
-- Add non stacked tear legendaries (manamune, archangel's...) and Rod of Ages stacks (right now it's always fully stacked, just like the tear items)
+- Add non stacked tear legendaries (manamune, archangel's...)
 - Add the buffing effect of supporting items (like Zeke's, Staff...)
-- Add item costs, to be able to add a maximum gold in build testing instead of amout of items
 - Add CC flag to abilities (and everfrost) to fix the imperfection listed above
 - Add mana costs for abilities (and deplete mana as the simulation goes on)
 - Be able to add defensive items to the enemy (like frozen heart)
-- Add potions (the ones that cost 500 and give AD, AP or HP) And lastly, implement the feature of being able to simulate 1v1s
+- Add potions (the ones that cost 500 and give AD, AP or HP)

+And lastly, implement the feature of being able to simulate 1v1s